jaeraxdoto/mhlib/README.md

 *Daniel Wagner* (d.wagner@cti.ac.at) contributed some local search alike algorithms and an extensive example for the QAP and many minor changes or improvements.
-Further contributions are due to *Sandro Pirkwieser* and *Matthias Prandtstetter*.
+Further contributions are due to *Sandro Pirkwieser*, *Matthias Prandtstetter*, and *Frederico Dusberger*.

-## Changelog: major mhanges over major releases ##
+## Changelog: major changes over major releases ##

 ### Version 4.0 ###

 A module mh_scheduler and corresponding demo program demo_schedtest have been introduced.
 This module unites and generalizes VND, VNS, GRASP, VLNS and related approaches and provides support for multithreading.
+It is still under development.
+Furthermore, some general modules have been refactored.

 ## Installing mhlib ##